 I took down my beloved water colour from Paris – it was always too small for that wall – and finally hung up a vintage print I bought in 2011 from a mid-century shop.
 Yup, you have to stick around for a year and a half to see the “after” sometimes.
 Spot the difference?

 The scale is so much better!!
-The new piece isn’t turquoise (gasp!) but I think it pairs well with the paintings over the sofa which have, in addition to turquoise (whew), similar pink and ochre hues.
+The new piece isn’t turquoise (gasp!) but I think it pairs well with the paintings over the sofa which have similar pink and ochre hues.

 Malen Framing also nailed the matting; the print is on a really yellow-tinged paper and the wrong matting would have made it look smoke-stained.
 But they picked one that is bright and crisp but still suits the print.

-I know it’s a crazy weird print, but I love it.
+I know it’s a weird little print, but I love it.

 And don’t worry about the little watercolour.